 - Monitors stress and other unhealthy lifestyle choices outside of running

-- A Running Program can predict your improvement after each running session
+- A running program can predict your improvement after each running session

-- It lacks entertainment or connectivity features
+- Lacks entertainment or connectivity features

 - Can be hard to read in bright environments due to glare